-High fat meals like quiche Bernie leave us satiated; we adjourn from the table satisfied and are not famished two hours later.
-There's no sense of wishing you must finish the meal with a sugar-rich dessert.
+High fat meals like quiche Bernie leave us feeling satiated; we adjourn from the table satisfied and are not famished two hours later.
+There's no sense of feeling you must finish a meal with a sugar-rich dessert.

 It's the refined starches and hydrogenated oils like those in the base of a conventional quiche that are increasingly being fingered as the cause of obesity and diabetes, not the butter, cream and olive oil.